wazuh/wazuh-documentation/source/amazon/services/troubleshooting.rst

 #.
 Debugging configuration:

-    If users are unable to determine the issues from the ``ossec.log``, users can run the modules in debug mode.
+    If users are unable to determine the issues from the ``wazuh.log``, users can run the modules in debug mode.
 With Wazuh running, stop the moduled

     .. code-block:: console